The mung bean special

 From Asia to Evers Specials

-Every year we buy large quantities of mung beans in Asia, but mostly in Myanmar.
+Every year we buy large quantities of mung beans in Asia.
 The mung beans are mechanically sorted.
 Just like other years this purchasing process proceeded as desired.
 Every year we transport the mung beans before the monsoon (rainy season).
 We store the beans in a dry environment, to guarantee their quality.

-We are closely involved with the farmers in Myanmar.
+We are closely involved with the mung bean farmers.
 We believe in the power of cooperation and maintain strong ties with our mung bean growers, processors and exporters.
-To lift the mung bean supply chain to a higher level, we provide trainings that are open to all mung bean farmers in China and Myanmar in:
+To lift the mung bean supply chain to a higher level, we provide trainings that are open to all mung bean farmers in:

 - Food safety